wadewegner/wadewegner.github.com/_posts/2014-08-07-build-a-windows-8-app-for-salesforce-with-no-code-using-project-siena.md

 * Once in Project Siena, you don't have to worry about setting up authentication or configuring authorization to the 3rd party SaaS provider.
 It's already been done.

 * The business user has a very rich and interact experience when building the application.
+As the demo shows, even interacting with a REST API, and seeing the results, is possible at design time.

 * All the business user really has to care about are controls & functions.
 (And perhaps a little bit of "Excel-like" coding.)